National Young Person's Mental Health Research Award

 Julia Bugelli, a sixth form student from Ysgol Glan Clwyd was the first recipient of our National Young Person's Mental Health Research Award for 2021/22.

-Julia will be formally presented with her award at our Winter Conference with the Welsh Psychiatric Society and the National Centre for Mental Health on the 2nd December 2022.
+Julia was be formally presented with her award at our Winter Conference with the Welsh Psychiatric Society and the National Centre for Mental Health on the 2nd December 2022.

 Whilst Julia's study and announcement precedes the announcement of this programme, her study and report can be seen as an example of how young people may wish to report and present findings.